cmusphinx/cmusphinx.github.io/wiki/communicate.md

 ---
 layout: page
+title: Join Our Community
 ---
-# Join Our Community

 Do you have trouble and need help or you've got a wonderful idea?
 We are willing to help.